ejmahler/RustFFT/UpgradeGuide4to5.md

 # 4.0 to 5.0 Upgrade Guide
 RustFFT 5.0 has several breaking changes compared to 4.0.
 This document will guide users through the upgrade process, explaining each breaking change and how to upgrade code to fit the new style.

-Each section is ordered by how likely they are to impact you: Things at the top of this document are likely to affect every user of RustFFT, while things at the bottom are unlikely to affect most users.
+Each section is ordered by how likely they are to impact you: Things at the top are likely to affect every user of RustFFT, while things at the bottom are unlikely to affect most users.

 ## Renaming Structs
 Several structs and traits in RustFFT were renamed to follow the [Rust API guidlines](https://rust-lang.github.io/api-guidelines/naming.html) regarding acronyms: